 }

-This has some benefits for example if you want to perform operations on data types they are alread in the correct format.
-Naturally though this does have downsides.
-Firstly the above representation is less memory effcient and also deserializing costs time so the whole database operation is slower and you end up paying this cost twice once when you deserialize and again when you need to serialize to send it back over Tcp.
-These costs are even worse when you consider that types like Map and Lists can contain maps and lists themselves so they are recursive types.
+This has some benefits.
+For example, if you want to perform operations on data types, they are already in the correct format.
+Naturally, though, this does have downsides.
+Firstly, the above representation is less memory efficient and also deserializing costs time, so the whole database operation is slower and you end up paying this cost twice: once when you deserialize and again when you need to serialize to send it back over TCP.
+These costs are even worse when you consider that types like Map and Lists can contain maps and lists themselves, so they are recursive types.

-Due to the above considerations there was one more major change to the Object crate and that was to instead store that data as a flat byte array with a tag specifying what data type is being stored.
-If any operations are now to be performed the data has to be first deserialzed and then re-serialized which obviously also has a cost but considering the most common operation on a database is reads having data be sent to clients faster due to no serializing needing to take place is worth it.
+Due to the above considerations, there was one more major change to the Object crate, and that was to instead store the data as a flat byte array with a tag specifying what data type is being stored.
+If any operations are now to be performed, the data has to be first deserialized and then reserialized, which obviously also has a cost, but considering the most common operation on a database is reads, having data be sent to clients faster due to no serializing needing to take place is worth it.
 The current implementation looks something like this:

 enum ObjectKind {